jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 convenience and to broaden its scope.
 In this appendix, we identify features which may be valuable in a complete design and thus may warrant future work.

-## Fire-and-forget

-Our proposed design does not attempt to incorporate a "fire-and-forget" mode of asynchronous execution which would not need to synchronize with the completion of tasks submitted to the executor.
-One way to support fire-and-forget as well as fire-and-remember executors within the same programming model would be to generalize the type `future<T>` of the asynchronous return result.
-Such a model would employ the same mechanism by which allocators customize the `pointer` type returned by the `allocate()` function.
-For fire-and-forget executors, this type could be `void`.
-The same scheme could also accomodate executors providing completion tokens instead of full-fledged futures.

 ## Continuation Interface

 Our proposal's handling of continuations in `future_traits::then` and